 For advanced users hoping for a scalable cloud-hosting approach, we also offer our own UniFi OS Cloud Console.

+Configuration of third-party hosts is outside of Ubiquiti's official support scope.
 If you still wish to self-host the UniFi Network Application, please be aware of the risks and proceed with caution.

 Download and install the UniFi Network Application